ishivam0980/MediAssist/README.md

 - **Profile Management**: Allows users to update personal details which are automatically pre-filled in prediction forms.
 - **History Tracking**: Stores all past predictions securely, allowing users to review their health assessment timeline.

+## Proposed Methodology

+The MediAssist project aims to develop a robust disease prediction system using machine learning techniques.
+Our methodology follows a systematic pipeline designed to ensure data quality, model accuracy, and reliable predictions for three major diseases: Diabetes, Heart Disease, and Parkinson's Disease.

+### 1. Data Collection
+We utilized three distinct datasets, each containing relevant medical features for the respective diseases:
+- **Diabetes Dataset:** Includes features such as Urea, HbA1c, Cholesterol, BMI, etc.
+- **Heart Disease Dataset:** Includes features like Age, Sex, Chest Pain Type, Blood Pressure, etc.
+- **Parkinson's Dataset:** Includes features like Tremor, Rigidity, Bradykinesia, Speech Problems, etc.

+### 2. Data Preprocessing
+To ensure the models receive high-quality input, we implemented a rigorous preprocessing pipeline:

+1.  **Data Cleaning:**
+    -   **Missing Values:** Handled by imputing with the median for numerical features and the mode for categorical features.
+    -   **Noise Reduction:** Removed irrelevant identifier columns (e.g., Patient IDs).
+    -   **Sanity Checks:** Replaced biologically impossible zero values (e.g., for BMI or Glucose) with median values.

+2.  **Feature Engineering & Encoding:**
+    -   **Categorical Encoding:** Converted categorical variables (e.g., Gender, Ethnicity) into numerical format using Label Encoding.
+    -   **Target Encoding:** Standardized target variables to binary format (0 for Negative, 1 for Positive).

+3.  **Feature Scaling:**
+    -   Applied **StandardScaler** to normalize numerical features, ensuring that all features contribute equally to the model's decision boundary (mean=0, variance=1).

+4.  **Data Splitting:**
+    -   Split the datasets into Training (80%) and Testing (20%) sets.
+    -   Used **Stratified Sampling** to maintain the same class distribution in both sets, preventing bias in imbalanced datasets.

+## Algorithm / Description of the Work

+We employed a multi-model approach, training and evaluating five distinct machine learning algorithms for each disease to identify the optimal solution.

+### 1. Algorithms Used

+1.  **Logistic Regression:**
+    -   Used as a baseline linear model.
+It estimates the probability of a binary outcome based on independent variables.
+    -   *Why:* Simple, interpretable, and efficient for linearly separable data.

+2.  **Decision Tree Classifier:**
+    -   A non-linear model that splits data into branches based on feature values.
+    -   *Why:* Captures non-linear relationships and offers high interpretability.

+3.  **Random Forest Classifier:**
+    -   An ensemble learning method constructing a multitude of decision trees.
+    -   *Why:* Reduces overfitting (variance) associated with individual decision trees and improves generalizability.

+4.  **Support Vector Machine (SVM):**
+    -   Finds the optimal hyperplane that best separates the classes in a high-dimensional space.
+    -   *Why:* Effective in high-dimensional spaces and robust against overfitting.

+5.  **XGBoost (Extreme Gradient Boosting):**
+    -   An optimized distributed gradient boosting library.
+    -   *Why:* Known for state-of-the-art performance, speed, and ability to handle complex patterns.

+### 2. Workflow Description
+The system operates on the following workflow:
+1.  **Input:** Raw medical data is fed into the system.
+2.  **Preprocessing:** The specific preprocessing pipeline for the disease is triggered.
+3.  **Model Training:** All 5 algorithms are trained on the processed training set.
+4.  **Evaluation:** Models are evaluated on the test set using metrics like Accuracy, Precision, Recall, F1-Score, and ROC-AUC.
+5.  **Selection:** The model with the highest **F1-Score** (harmonic mean of precision and recall) is automatically selected as the "Best Model" for that disease.
+6.  **Deployment:** The best model and its corresponding scaler are serialized (saved as `.pkl` files) for use in the prediction API.

 ## Machine Learning Models & Performance

 The application utilizes high-performance machine learning models trained on validated medical datasets.
 We employed a rigorous training pipeline that includes: